robotology/whole-body-estimators/doc/howto/force_control_on_icub.md

+**NOTE: This document was originally authored by Daniele Pucci, Silvio Traversaro and Francesco Romano.
+This document is directly ported from [robotology-legacy/codyco-modules/doc/force_control_on_icub.md](https://github.com/robotology-legacy/codyco-modules/blob/master/doc/force_control_on_icub.md).**

 This is a new and incomplete version of http://wiki.icub.org/wiki/Force_Control , updated with the details on the new `wholeBodyDynamicsDevice` module, which is in charge of estimating mainly joint torques and external forces, developed for the CoDyCo European Project.